Why Do Dogs Eat Grass?

 The belief that dogs eat grass if they are ill presumes that they do this to induce vomiting to purge whatever is ailing them.

-However, animal experts do not find a correlation between dogs eating grass and vomiting.
+However, there is no conclusive evidence of a correlation between dogs eating grass and vomiting.

 Nor do results show a correlation between grass-eating and worms or indigestion.